 Since they're already tender, steaks and roasts from the beef rib primal can undergo various forms of dry-heat cooking and remain tender.
-That means you can easily grill, fry, broil, roast, or barbecue these cuts.

 It's nearly impossible to describe a beef primal cut without discussing adjacent cuts.
 In this case, the beef rib primal is situated directly above the beef plate.
 Exactly where it's divided is somewhat arbitrary.
 Nevertheless, the lower parts of those ribs—whether we attribute them to the rib primal or the plate primal—are where beef short ribs come from.Continue to 4 of 11 below.